frcteam573/Team573ProgrammingDocs/scoutingapp.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The scouting application relies on a Python webframe work call Django.
 This allows for Python to take input from a webpage and store it in a SQLite database.
 This framework is used on thousand of active websites and allows for more flexiability than htmlPy, which was used for the 2018 scouting app.

-The repo with the 2019 app can be found here. (https://github.com/savage301/2019_Scouting_App) This will be a private repo until the end of the 2019 season.
-If you need access please talk to Coach Eric.
+The repo with the 2019 app can be found here. (https://github.com/savage301/2019_Scouting_App)

-Currently the framework for the 2019 app has been setup and is on github.
-Now you can make a branch and work on a section (such as the pit scouting app).
-We will divide up the work at a future meeting.

 .. toctree::
    :maxdepth: 2